On a class of biorthogonal polynomials on the unit circle: Introduction and statement of the results

 which is analogous to the one for Jacobi polynomials $P_n^{(\alpha,\beta)}$

-Askey remarked that it is interesting to understand the effect of the zeros of the weight function on the asymptotic behavior of the orthogonal polynomials and this raises the question, which shall be referred to in the present manuscript as the Askey problem, of how to obtain the first term or preferably, more terms for the remainder in the asymptotic formula \eqref{ask0} as well as bounds for the remainder.
+Askey remarked that it is interesting to understand the effect of the zeros of the weight function on the asymptotic behavior of the orthogonal polynomials and this raises the question, which will be referred to in the present manuscript as Askey's problem, of how to obtain the first term or preferably, more terms for the remainder in the asymptotic formula \eqref{ask0} as well as bounds for the remainder.

-Progress in understanding the asymptotic behavior in compact subsets of the complex plane of orthogonal polynomials for weights having Fisher--Hartwig singularities has been obtained by Deift, Its and Krasovsky in \cite{DIK} by using the Riemann--Hilbert approach and for positive weights with such singularities but without jumps by Martinez--Finkhelshtein, McLaughlin and Saff in \cite{MMS}.